SanPen/GridCal/README.md

 <img height="280" src="doc/rst_source/figures/DataModel.png"/>

 It may seem that this extra step is redundant.
-However the compilation step is composed by mere copy operations, which are fast.
+However, the compilation step is composed by mere copy operations, which are fast.
 This steps benefits greatly the efficiency of the numerical calculations since the arrays are aligned in memory.
 The GridCal data model is object-oriented, while the numerical circuit is array-oriented (despite beign packed into objects)